 I work with my husband, who is a photographer, in Campbell Hall Creations.
 We work on monthly projects together where I make jewellery designs inspired by our travels

-I started the Ring a Month 2019 challenge and we have over 500 people in our Facebook community and 900 in our Instagram community
+I started the Ring a Month 2019 challenge and we have over 700 people in our Facebook community and over 1000 in our Instagram community

 Check out our interview with That's TV Scotland news from January 2020 and learn all about silver clay and the Arienas Collective